BashSenpai/cli/README.md

 - Powered by ChatGPT.
 - Refined prompts employing a multi-step self-reflection process for the most optimal results.
-- Receive answers executable directly in the terminal, complemented with instructive comment explanations.
+- Receive answers executable directly in the terminal, complemented with instructive comments.
 - Ask follow-up questions without providing any context; our API will include your log history.
 - Menu prompt after each response, enabling you to run any provided commands, or modify if needed.
 - Share optional information about the OS you are using to enhance the responses for general queries.